Women’s Asia Cup: Bangladesh pull off thrilling last-ball finish to register historic win over India

 — Sana Mir (@mir_sana05) 10 June 2018

-Needing 9 runs to win in the final over, skipper Harmanpreet Kaur was slammed for a four by Ahmed, but still managed to held her nerves to get her run out two balls later.
-But Jahanara Alam kept her calm and made the most of India’s poor fielding effort to run a double in the final ball and script a historic victory.
-With the win, Bangladesh became the only country after India to win the Women’s Asia Cup title.
+Needing 9 runs to win in the final over, Harmanpreet was slammed for a four by Ahmed, but still managed to hold her nerves to get her run out two balls later.
+Eventually, Jahanara Alam kept her calm and made the most of India’s poor fielding effort to run a double on the final ball and become the first side other than India to win the continental title.

+Speaking at the post-match presentation ceremony, Bangladesh skipper Salma Khatun credited the first win over India to give them the confidence before the final.
+“We are very happy that we have won the Asia Cup.
+I can’t explain in words how big the words.
+We had confidence after the first India match, and we had to come through today because it was the final and we are happy we came through,” she said.

+She further went on to add that India had everything to lose in the final, which helped their side in handling the pressure.
+“They had a lot to lose and we didn’t.
+We had a lot to gain, and we have managed to do that.
+We feel good that we had a lot of supporters here, and thanks to all the supporters here who have supported us,” she said.

 For all the latest Sports News, download Indian Express App